privacysandbox/protected-auction-services-docs/trusted_services_overview.md

 #### Request decryption

-Upon receiving a request, the FLEDGE service checks the version of the public key and either lookup corresponding private keys from its in-memory cache.
+Upon receiving a request, the FLEDGE service checks the version of the public key and looks up corresponding private keys from its in-memory cache.

 The FLEDGE service decrypts the request using split private keys, processes the request and then returns an encrypted response back to the client.